 - Water vapour produced in the home rises until it hits the cool surface of the underside of the loft flooring

 - This can cause condensation to form inside the insulation

 - Condensation then starts seeping downwards creating dampness and affecting the ceilings.

 If you’re looking to use your loft space for storage, adequate airflow is extremely important.
 It should be viewed as an absolute necessity.

 4. It helps our environment

-A detached house with proper insulation can reduce its CO2 emissions by up to 80 kg per year.
+A detached house without proper insulation could be releasing an extra 1000kg of CO2 per year!
+That’s a staggering amount!
 Reducing CO2 emissions (your carbon footprint) will mean you’re helping do your part to reduce global carbon emissions.
 And, therefore, the effects of climate change. 🙂🌿

 If your boiler is having to output more heat than it needs to then go figure it won’t last as long as it could.
 Having proper insulation in your loft means that you’ll be creating a consistent living environment inside your home.
 This will help to prolong the life of your boiler which is yet another way you’ll be saving your pennies!